airswap/airswap-protocols/CONTRIBUTING.md

 ## Code Style
 When multiple people are working on the same body of code, it is important that everyone conforms to a similar style.
 It often doesn’t matter as much which style, but rather that they conform to one style.

 To ensure your contribution conforms to the style being used in this project, we require that a linter is run prior to committing to ensure styling.
-We have also documenteded out (Solidity style guide)[SOLIDITY_STYLE_GUIDE.md] in the repo as well.
+We have also documented our (Solidity style guide)[SOLIDITY_STYLE_GUIDE.md] in the repo as well.

 Run: